 Commercial loans are used to finance commercial properties, and since the loans are collateralized, they tend to offer lower overall interest rates than other loans.
-Fixed rate and variable rate loans are offered and interest rates generally range from 5.75 – 7.8%.
+Fixed-rate and variable-rate loans are offered, and interest rates generally range from 5.75% to 7.8%.

 Commercial Loan Interest Rate Factors

 The most impactful interest rate factors for commercial loans are current market rates, loan size, loan term, and personal credit score.